PaddiM8/kalker/kalk/README.md

 ```

 ### Using f64 instead of rug::Float
 The cargo feature `rug` enables rug, and is used by default.
-If you disalbe this, kalk will use `f64` instead, making it more portable.
+If you disable this, kalk will use `f64` instead, making it more portable.

 ### Compiling
 Make sure you have `diffutils` `gcc` `make` and `m4` installed.